top of page

 We have a diverse range of endangered and threatened species at our project that all have a unique story to tell, and each species requires a different and often complex approach to conservation.
 In our educational tours, we try and convert the complex conservation information for each of our species into easy to understand information that is both educational and actionable.

 A contributing factor to the death of cheetahs in the wild is predator-livestock conflict.
 Some of the visitors to our project are local farmers or know local farmers, so we try to educate our visitors about various conservation management strategies for protecting the wild cheetah population.
-One of these programs is the Livestock Guarding Dog Program, which has had success in regions in Africa to assist farmers with predator conflict and that benefits both humans and cheetahs.
-Many farmers that visit us have never heard of this program, and some of them have even come back to our project and thanked us for informing them about this program!
+One of these programmes is the Livestock Guarding Dog Programme, which has had success in regions in Africa to assist farmers with predator conflict and that benefits both humans and cheetahs.
+Many farmers that visit us have never heard of this programme, and some of them have even come back to our project and thanked us for informing them about this programme.

 At Cheetah Experience we do our best to keep our visitors, volunteers and interns up to date on new research and findings in wildlife conservation, and post these on our Blog site and social media pages for the wider community to read and share.
 We encourage all those interested to follow us on Social Media or Subscribe to our newsletter to stay up to date on our animals and conservation information.
 Our belief is that sharing information with our supporters will help educate and encourage others to promote animal conservation among their friends, family and community.

-In the future, we hope to implement an online program offering interactive quizzes and additional information on the animals we have at our project, to help people learn after they leave Cheetah Experience!
+In the future, we hope to implement an online programme offering interactive quizzes and additional information on the animals we have at our project, to help people learn after they leave Cheetah Experience.

 At Cheetah Experience we do our best to keep our visitors, volunteers and interns up to date on new research and findings in wildlife conservation, and post these on our Blog site and social media pages for the wider community to read and share.
 We encourage all those interested to follow us on Social Media or Subscribe to our newsletter to stay up to date on our animals and conservation information.
 Our belief is that sharing information with our supporters will help educate and encourage others to promote animal conservation among their friends, family and community.

-In the future, we hope to implement an online program offering interactive quizzes and additional information on the animals we have at our project, to help people learn after they leave Cheetah Experience!
+In the future, we hope to implement an online programme offering interactive quizzes and additional information on the animals we have at our project, to help people learn after they leave Cheetah Experience!

 Responsible Conservation